HairWeaver: Few-Shot Photorealistic Hair Motion Synthesis with Sim-to-Real Guided Video Diffusion: Experiments

 \textbf{Ablation Analysis} We provide the ablation analysis in Table~\ref{tab:cg_test_ablation}.
 Since the self-collected test set has ground-truth video from the CG simulator domain, it is challenging to observe the improvement from \domain in overcoming the domain gap between the CG training data and the photorealistic test data.
-To this end, we present a visualization of the effectiveness of such a module in Fig.~\ref{fig:ablation}.
+To this end, we present a visualization of the effectiveness of such a module in Figure.~\ref{fig:ablation}.
 The proposed \domain ability to preserve appearance is evident.
+To quantify the benefit of richer conditioning, we also provide a comparison on the CG test set between the UVW-conditioned model and the alpha-conditioned variant.
+This confirms that UVW maps provide superior fine-grained control, while alpha maps still produce results that significantly outperform all baselines — validating that simulation-quality dynamics are learned and expressed even from coarse conditioning.